Of Time and Stamps

 While some timestamping services built on blockchain already exist and use Bitcoin or Ethereum transaction data encoding to certify the date of some information, the latency and fees on those networks make them unsuitable for high‑speed, high‑throughput interaction.
 Roko Network aims at high‑speed block production with real‑time timestamping (included in temporal transactions) that can validate, within a few blocks, the validity of the proof, with both the original timestamp and the validation timestamp readily available within seconds.

-A chain could choose to integrate the Beacons pallet only, in a cross‑chain capacity, where Roko Network will serve the time beacons either by sharing the work of its validators or by deploying custom nodes to validate with time on another network.
+A chain could choose to integrate the time‑beacon layer only, in a cross‑chain capacity, where Roko Network would serve the time signal either by sharing the work of its validators or by deploying custom nodes to validate with time on another network.
+(In the current architecture, that layer is the validator time mesh and the timesync pallet.)

 Integrating Time Consensus